Head of Content

 Can you get a mortgage with bad credit?

-- The severity of your bad credit: Minor credit problems such as a late payment are easier for lenders to overlook, while a more severe issue such as a bankruptcy or repossession is far more likely to have an impact on your application.
+Minor credit problems such as late payments are easier for mortgage lenders to overlook, while a more severe issue such as a bankruptcy or repossession is far more likely to have an impact on your application and make mortgage approval more difficult.

 Minor Credit Issues |